 Genetic testing for ear, nose & throat

-NGS-based genetic diagnostics is becoming a mainstream practice in conditions associated with hearing loss and deafness, and is also recommended in international guidelines (American College of Medical Genetics and Genomics (ACMG) and PMID: 24941903 and 24651602).
+NGS-based genetic diagnostics are becoming a mainstream practice for conditions associated with hearing loss and deafness.
+It is also recommended by international guidelines (American College of Medical Genetics and Genomics (ACMG) and PMID: 24941903 and 24651602).
 Considering the great number of genes involved in hereditary hearing loss and deafness, NGS-based panel testing is generally accepted as the most cost-effective primary diagnostics option.

 What genetic diagnostics can offer patients with Ear-Nose-Throat diseases

 Numerous genes are implicated in hereditary hearing loss and deafness.
 Pathogenic variants in any of these genes may present a cause of hereditary hearing loss and deafness.
 Therefore, the success of genetic counseling and risk assessment greatly depends on accurate and specific determination of the genetic diagnosis.
 Together with clinical diagnosis, genetic diagnosis is key to understanding the inheritance pattern and prognosis of the disease.
 Genetic diagnostics is the most efficient way to subtype these diseases.
 It provides the necessary information to make confident individualized treatment and management decisions.
 Additionally, genetic diagnosis can help in family planning.

 A selection of our ear, nose & throat panels

 The Blueprint Genetics Waardenburg Syndrome Panel is a six gene test for genetic diagnostics of patients with clinical suspicion of Waardenburg syndrome, types I – IV.Read more